morrownr/88x2bu-20210702/docs/Monitor_Mode.md

 #### Enter and check monitor mode

-A script called `test-mon.sh` is available in the driver directory.
+A script called `start-mon.sh` is available in the driver directory.
 It will automate much of the following.
-It is a work in progress so please feel free to make and submit improvements.
-It is written in Bash.

 Usage:

 ```
-sudo ./test-mon.sh [interface:wlan0]
+sudo ./start-mon.sh [interface:wlan0]
 ```

 Note: If you want to do things manually, continue below.

 -----

-#### Disable interfering processes
+#### Disable interfering processes (see note about `start-mon.sh` below)

 ```
 sudo airmon-ng check kill
 ```

+Note: `start-mon.sh` is capable of disabling interfering processes.
+It uses a different method than airmon-ng.
+Airmon-ng kills the processes whereas `start-mon.sh` simply stops the processes and restarts them when the script terminates.
+Stopping the processes seems to have some advantages over killing them.

+Advantage 1: When killing the very clever interfering processes, you may find that interfering processes are able to spawn new processes that will continue to interfer.
+Stopping the interfering processes does not seem to trigger the spawning of new processes.

+Advantage 2: If you use more than one wifi adapter/card in the system, and if you need one of the adapter/cards to stay connected to the internet, killing the processes may cause your internet connection to drop.
+Stopping the processes does not cause your internet connection to drop.

+Advantage 3: Stopping the processes allows the processes to be restarted.
+The `start-mon.sh` script can put your interface in monitor mode, properly configured, and then return your system, including stopped processes and interface to original settings.
+This can reduce reboots that sometimes might have been needed to reset things to normal operation.

 #### Change to monitor mode